RushivArora/rushivarora.github.io/_pages/home.md

 <br><br>

 ## News
+* [09/09/2025] 6 more Patents on Computing filed with USPTO!
 * [11/02/24] 6 Patents on Foundation Models filed with USPTO!
 * [10/12/24] Hierarchical Universal Value Function Approximators!
 New Paper!
 * [09/12/24] Joining the EMERGE Lab at NYU as a Visiting Researcher to work on Multi-Agent and Hierarchical RL with Professors Eugene Vinitsky and Roy Fox!